vanvalenlab/intro-to-deepcell/data_annotation/README.md

 ## Overview

 DeepCell Label is an browser-based data labeling tool designed for single-cell segmentation.
-In this guide, we'll walk through what filetypes are supported in DeepCell Label and how to beginning labeling your files in DeepCell Label.
+In this guide, we'll walk through what filetypes are supported in DeepCell Label and how to begin labeling your files in DeepCell Label.

 To train a model, we require both the raw images coming off a microscope, and the labeled images with a complete single-cell segmentation.
-DeepCell Label allows you to view your raw image files and create segmentation.
-We offer both a "paint mode" to segment an iamge down to the pixel-level, and a "whole label mode" that acts on whole areas with the same label.
+DeepCell Label allows you to view your raw image files and create or modify labels.
+We offer both a "paint mode" to segment an image down to the pixel-level, and a "whole label mode" that acts on whole areas with the same label.